nhanb/old.hi.imnhan.com/content/posts/open-http-link-under-cursor-in-vim.md

 On a more big-picture note, I can afford to make seemingly sloppy decisions precisely because this serves only myself, and my specific use cases are usually narrow.
 It's not very general, but it works, and works precisely the way I want it.
-This is one of the reasons I've always prefered simple tooling that I can build upon, rather than following the prescribed workflows of more full-fledged IDEs.
+This is one of the reasons I've always preferred simple tooling that I can build upon, rather than following the prescribed workflows of more full-fledged IDEs.